Youngdi/makei18n/README.md

 ## License

-This project is licenced under the [MIT License](http://opensource.org/licenses/mit-license.html).
+This project is licensed under the [MIT License](http://opensource.org/licenses/mit-license.html).
 Any bundled fonts are copyright to their respective authors and mostly under MIT or [SIL OFL](http://scripts.sil.org/OFL).